Baertram/IntelliJ_ESOUI_AutoCompletion/readme.md

 The php parse scripts were created by the user "Reaby".
 The original files are located in the folder "Original_php_parse_scripts_by_Reaby".
 Modified versions by Baertram, supporting events, private protected et.c. functions, and other API variables, are located in the folder "Modified_php_scripts_by_Baertram".

+The additional addon "DumpVars" (originally created by Ayantir, modified by Baertram), which will dump the global variable values to the SavedVariables, so that you got a table of "global variable name" = value, is located in the folder "DumpVars AddOn - Dump global constants".

+The folders contain "howTo*".txt files with descriptions.